Emily-OBrien-NHS/Frailty_SDEC/README.txt

-Code to simulate discrete events in MAU and model the impact on changes in resources
+Code to simulate discrete events in Frailty SDEC and model the impact on changes in resources